 Víctor Mayoral Vilches, Acutronic Robotics CEO

-After great success in the field of modular drones with Erle Robotics, Mayoral and his team have taken a step forwards onto industrial modular robotics.
-Two years of strong R&D activity have led to the maturation of the H-ROS technology, and the launching of their first products.
+After great success in the field of modular drones with Erle Robotics, Mayoral and his team have taken a step forwards onto modular industrial robotics.
+Two years of strong R&D activity have led to the maturation of the H-ROS technology, and the launching of their first robotic products, such as MARA industrial robotic arm.
 Acutronic Robotics can now be considered a leader in the segment of modular robotics for industrial ends, a “pivotal” niche, believes Mayoral.

 Why do you focus on modular robotics?